tcassar/autotrader-predictions/README.md

 ---
 ## Our Approach

-We studied the machine learning pipeline, and immediately built a model that worked brilliantly - however, we had a problem with data leakage.
+We studied the machine learning pipeline, and immediately built a model that worked brilliantly - however, we had an issue with data leakage.
 So, we restarted and did some in-depth data exploration (see [`./exploration`](https://github.com/tcassar/autotrader-predictions/tree/main/exploration)).

 We experimented with decision trees, random forests, and artificial neural networks [`./models`](https://github.com/tcassar/autotrader-predictions/tree/main/models).
 We looked at published papers to see if regression or classification would be a better approach.
 We tried automated ML platforms such as [Edge Impulse](https://edgeimpulse.com/), and [FeatureTools](https://www.featuretools.com/) - an automated feature engineering platform.
 We looked at various forms of hyper-parameter optimisation and model evaluation.